unizard/kaist-allday-dataset/README.md

 ## Website Log
-01.30.2016: The "KAIST Multi-spectral Recognition Dataset in day and night" webpages open
+01.30.2016: The "KAIST Multi-spectral Recognition Dataset in day and night" webpages beta test (not public open)